Cardiff University: Athletics facilities

 Most of the university's sports facilities are located at the sports training village in the Talybont Halls complex.
 This includes facilities for football, badminton, basketball, tennis, hockey and gym.
 Additional gym facilities and squash courts are located at the university fitness and squash centre, near the city centre campus at Cathays Park.
 Extensive playing fields for Rugby, football and lacrosse are located at the university playing fields near Llanrumney.
 The university also utilises the nearby Millennium Stadium for rugby fixtures such as the annual varsity tournament.

+Kazakhstan

+Cardiff University opened an international branch campus in Astana, the capital city of Kazakhstan, in September 2025.
+This offers four-year bachelor's degree programmes in business and STEM subjects, including a foundation year as standard.

 Organisation

 Schools and colleges

 The 26 academic schools of the university are divided into three colleges: Arts, Humanities and Social Sciences; Biomedical and Life Sciences; and Physical Sciences.